Bible Notes: Chief Women & Paul's Evangelism

 chiefG4413 womenG1135

-In that quote, the word used for the greatest is the Greek word Protos, Strongs #G4413 (below).
+In that quote, the word used for the "greatest" is the Greek word "protos".
+Strongs #G4413 (see below).

-That is the SAME WORD used in Acts 17:4 (above) to describe the women in the Synagogue in Tessalonica who believed the message of The Risen Messiah Yeshua of Nazareth, and joined with Paul and Silas.
+That same word was used in Acts 17:4 (above) to describe women in the Synagogue in Thessalonica who believed the message of The Risen Messiah- Jesus/Yeshua of Nazareth, and they joined with Paul and Silas ministry.

-Jews often respond to the question of women in ministry as, "a uniquely Christian Problem".
+It has been my experience that religious Jews often respond to questions about "women in ministry" as a, "uniquely Christian Problem".
 It didn't exist in the synagogues of old.

 Shemah: